-You might get Income Support if you’re struggling to pay bills and you’re getting, or recently stopped getting, a benefit with a severe disability premium.
+You might get Income Support if you’re struggling to pay bills.

-You can only make a new claim for Income Support if you’re getting, or recently stopped getting, a benefit with a severe disability premium (SDP).
+You can only make a new claim for income-related ESA if you’re getting, or recently stopped getting a benefit with a severe disability premium (SDP).

 - income-based Jobseeker’s Allowance